vlang/v/doc/docs.md

 Any imported module name can be aliased using the `as` keyword:

 > **Note**
-> This example will not compile unless you have created `mymod/sha256.v`
+> This example will not compile unless you have created `mymod/sha256/somename.v`
+> (submodule names are determined by their path, not by the names of the .v file(s) in them).

 ```v failcompile
 import crypto.sha256